claudiok/icetray-tableio/resources/docs/converters.rst

 which will create a 32-bit field on 32-bit systems and a 64-bit field on 64-bit systems.

+.. note:: Fields are arranged in the table in the order they were added.
+	It is best to arrange the types from largest to smallest (e.g. doubles, then 32-bit integers, then bytes) in order to achieve the most efficient memory layout.

 Writing new converters
 *****************************